getsentry/raven-python/docs/breadcrumbs.rst

     from raven.breadcrumbs import record_breadcrumb

-    record_breadcrumb('default', message='This is an important message',
+    record_breadcrumb(message='This is an important message',
                       category='my_module', level='warning')

 Because crumbs go into a ring buffer, often it can be useful to defer